vdrnxs/vdrnxs/README.md

 B2B Full‑Stack Developer & Fractional Tech Lead specialized in React, Node.js, and TypeScript, focused on building reliable and scalable products from scratch.

-I ship 4× faster by applying modern methodologies and high‑efficiency tooling that reduce friction and speed up execution.
+Leveraging modern methodologies and high‑efficiency tooling allows me to deliver up to 4× faster through a workflow designed for both speed and quality.

 I turn business goals into shipped features with rapid iteration and lean MVP execution, ensuring high‑quality software that scales with the company.